 Lightweight, corrosion-resistant, precisely manufactured – these properties describe only a fraction of the requirements placed on metallic components.

-We develop materials, inks and the manufacturing process adapted to your requirements.
-We accompany the development with modern analysis methods of the unsintered and sintered parts.
-Hereby we ensure that our development for you meets the high requirements.
+Our main goal is to develop materials, inks and the associated process to secure the highest standard for the printed parts.
+Our development process is accompanied by modern analysis equipment to investigate the unsintered and sintered parts.
+Thereby, we ensure that our development meets the customer needs.

 Optimum wetting of the powder bed with the ink is a basic requirement for an optimum component.
 We attach great importance to the development of an ink with constant processing properties over a long period of time.
-By using particles in the ink, we can significantly increase the density of the manufactured components, which has a very positive effect on the mechanical and electrical properties.
+By using particles in the ink we can significantly increase the density of the manufactured components, which has an incontestable effect on the mechanical and electrical properties.

-Contemporary requirements need contemporary solutions: When a single material is not enough, multi-material binder jetting is the way to go.
-By adding particles to the ink, it is possible to introduce a material into your component that is different from the base material layered in the print bed.
+Contemporary requirements need contemporary solutions: When a single material is not enough, multi material binder jetting is the way to go.
+By adding particles to the ink which differ from the material in the printing bed it is possible to create a multi material part.
 There is no other manufacturing process with such possibilities.

-Printing with particle-filled inks opens up the possibility of changing structures and properties locally at the microscopic level.
+Printing with particle-filled inks opens up the possibility of changing structures and properties locally at a microscopic level.
 Various material combinations such as metal-metal or metal-ceramic are possible.
-For example, the addition of aluminum oxide to aluminum results in higher wear resistance.
+For example, adding aluminium oxide to aluminium results in a higher wear resistance.

 Lowering the sintering temperature by adding low-melting metals is also possible, as is reactive alloying.
 This is just the beginning, the possibilities are endless.

-These advantages, coupled with the geometric freedom of additive manufacturing processes, makes it possible to produce unprecedented components that point the way to a new generation of manufacturing and design.
+These advantages, coupled with the geometric freedom of additive manufacturing processes, creates the opportunity to produce unprecedented components that point the way to a new generation of manufacturing and design.